CARROT CAKE PROTEIN DONUTS (VEGAN)

 Other substitutions

 To make these donuts super moist, I used unsweetened applesauce!
 You can totally substitute pumpkin puree or yogurt if you don’t have unsweetened applesauce.
-You can also add a tablespoon of melted coconut oil if you don’t like the “fat-free” texture.
+You can also add a tablespoon of avocado oil or melted coconut oil if you don’t like the “fat-free” texture.
 I like both ways!

 Now, I have tested this recipe both with egg whites and ground flax.
 I have to say, the egg whites yield a fluffier, more tender donut, but the ground flaxseed does the job of holding these together.
 If you have vegan egg replacer, I find that gives a better texture than flax eggs.